patrick330602/blog/source/README.md

 # blog

 This is my blog hosting repo.
-The master repo is the current generated using Hexo with theme Next heavily modified.
+The master repo is the current generated using Hexo.

 ## branch